patricklafrance/wmf-versioning/README.md

 - Any package sharing a `React.context` must be defined as "singleton", otherwise, values will be null for remotes

-- Dependencies required initially should be eagerly loaded by adding `eager: true` in the host application module federation config.
+- Dependencies required initially should be eagerly loaded by adding `eager: true` in the host application module federation config BUT not in the remote module configuration.